dtaht/blog-cerowrt/content/post/bufferbloat_and_the_big_lie.md

 not only directly measurable, but paid off in vastly improved network "feel", and QoE.

-I (and others in the bufferbloat effort) have spent an extra-ordinary amount of time - trying to make vendors and ISPs understand that they are delivering products that could be vastly improved.
+I (and others in the bufferbloat effort) have spent an extraordinary amount of time - trying to make vendors and ISPs understand that they are delivering products that could be vastly improved.